steve-perkins/config-properties/README.md

 vault write secret/application jdbcUsername=scott jdbcPassword=tiger
 ```
-The `writers.hcl` file is located in the root of this reps.
+The `writers.hcl` file is located in the root of this repo.
 This policy grants our test user access to a path branch
 in Vault's tree-like structure.
 In real life, you might want to create separate policies for the various environments
 and/or applications (at *some* level of granularity), so that you can control access and prevent one application from
 being able to read another one's secrets.